Pistone45/Pistone45/README.md

 Passionate about coding and turning ideas into reality.
 I'm not fueled by coffee but by the love for clean code and creative problem-solving. 🌈✨

 ### 💻 Tech Toolbox:
-- Languages: Python, JavaScript, Php, C#, Rails
+- Languages: Python, JavaScript, Php, C#, Rails, Java, Dart
-- Frameworks: Django, VueJS, Laravel, Ruby on Rails
+- Frameworks: Django, VueJS, Laravel, Ruby on Rails, Flutter
 - Databases: PostgreSQL, MySQL
 - Tools: Git, Docker, Redis, Jenkins